William Chase Temple: Sports

 From 1891 until 1893, Temple was the president and part-owner of the Pittsburgh Pirates franchise in the National League of Professional Baseball Clubs (later known as just the National League), founded 1876.
 In 1894, he donated a 30-inch-high silver cup, later called the Temple Cup to the National League.
 The first and second-place teams of the league would play in a seven-game, post season, series to determine the winner.
 The revenue from the series was to be split 65% to 35%; however, the players of the first series in 1894 decided to evenly split the money.
 However, after the series, the second place team New York Giants reportedly cheated some of the pennant winning first place team Baltimore Orioles players out of their money, immediately tainting the reputation of the championship Cup and prompting Temple to sell the Pirates in disgust, leaving baseball.
 It continued to be awarded in the NL until the 1897 season.

 In 1898, Temple's interests expanded into football when he solely took over the team payments for the Duquesne Country and Athletic Club, a professional football team (named for the colonial French fort there at the Forks of the Ohio, later site of Pittsburgh) based in Pittsburgh from 1895 until 1900, becoming the first known individual football club owner.
 The Duquesnes had become the best professional team in Pennsylvania and, almost certainly, in the country.
 In 1900, A .C.
 Dinkey stole most of the Duquesne players, as well as Temple himself, for his rival Homestead Library & Athletic Club.
 Over the next two seasons (1900 and 1901), Homestead fielded the best professional football team in the country and did not lose a game.

 In a 1902 controversy, Temple and the now majority owner of the Pittsburgh Pirates baseball team, Barney Dreyfuss, were suspected of being the secret owners to the Pittsburgh Stars team of the first original National Football League (two decades before the beginnings of the separate modern NFL).
-Temple denied any connection to the Stars' finances, as well as being the team's owner.
-The team's owner on paper, David Berry, insisted that he was the team's sole owner.
-However, it was impossible for him to afford the money to finance the team without the backing of Temple or Dreyfuss.
+Temple denied any connection to the Stars' finances, as well as being the team's owner, in response to lawsuits against him after the end of the 1902 season (the outcomes of which went unpublished).
+The team's owner on paper, David Berry, insisted that he was the team's sole owner; as late as 1980, the Professional Football Researchers Association insisted, without clear evidence, that Temple must have bankrolled the team solely because Berry was not rich enough to do so (thus ignoring other potential sources of backing, such as the owners of the two Philadelphia teams in that league that had pushed for the Stars' creation in the first place).
 The Stars would go on to win the 1902 championship of this first NFL.